 This is the single qualifying factor that can stop people from using the USDA mortgage to purchase a home.
 In order for the property to be eligible the home must be located in an area that is clearly marked “rural” by the USDA.

 However, that is a simple qualification to meet.
-The current areas eligible for USDA financing composes more than 90% of the entire land mass in the United States of America.
+The current areas eligible for USDA financing composes more land than you would think.

 To put it simply, if a potential home buyer looks at 10 prospective homes in their area, chances are good that 8 or 9 of those homes will be eligible for the USDA loan.
 Our loan officers have access to the most recent USDA maps and can answer questions about any prospective home’s eligibility.

 The property must also be the prospective home buyer’s main residence.
 USDA does not approve borrowers that have an existing mortgage and intend to keep the other property.

-In addition to the above restriction the buyer may not own another property within reasonable distance to the prospective new home.
+In addition to the above restriction, the buyer may not own another property within a reasonable distance to the prospective new home.

 The income limits imposed by the USDA is the second factor that could prevent a person from qualifying for a mortgage.
-Since the program was designed for rural areas, the guidelines state that qualifying borrowers should have moderate income.
+Since the program was designed for rural areas, the guidelines state that qualifying borrowers should have a moderate income.